College Student Legal Resource Page – Michigan

 - First Time Offenders: MIP and Drug Crimes, Diversion Programs, Youthful Offenders, Trainee Status

 Other pages you may want to read in all of your “free time”:

 - Indecent Exposure in Michigan

 - Marijuana Crimes and Offenses

 - Criminal Law 101.

 “The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized”

 -Fourth Amendment to the United States Constitution

 The 4th Amendment states that people, including college students, have the right to be free from unreasonable searches and seizures in their homes.
-Courts have determined that a college dorm room or campus apartment is a student's 'home', and thus it is also constitutionally protected and must be free from unreasonable search and seizures.
-Just because you moved into a college dorm room does not mean you lose your constitutional rights.
+Courts have determined that a college dorm room or campus apartment is a student’s ‘home’, and thus it is also constitutionally protected and must be free from unreasonable search and seizures.
+Just because you moved into a college dorm room does not mean you gave up your constitutional rights.